-- 1. For general information about upgrading a proxy client, see Installation-and-upgrade > Proxy-intro. - 2.
+- 1. For general information about upgrading a proxy client, see the release notes and the proxy sections of the Installation and Upgrade Guide. - 2.
 After the proxy upgrade is complete, apply the highstate on the Uyuni for Retail Branch Server.
 When applying the highstate, the retail functionality will also be updated.

-Chapter 10.
+Chapter 11.
 Example configurations